katthjul/anki2-addons/README.md

 <dd>If the field Extra contains a list of numbers or kanji, each number or kanji will be used to look up the corresponding frame from the <a href="http://www.coscom.co.jp/ebook/item_2001kanji.html">2001.Kanji.Odyssey series</a>, like "32 二 19" will be formatted as "今32 二2 日19".</dd>
 <dt>Reposition cards</dt>
 <dd>Every cloze will be repositioned based on the frame number of the kanji.
 If a cloze is not a kanji or a kanji without a frame number, its position will not change.
 A note with field Text like "{{c1::今}}日は{{c2::水::すい}}{{c3::曜}}日です。" and field Extra "今32 水22" will have its first and second card repositioned to 32 respective 22 (the third is unchanged).</dd>
+<dt>Regenerate frame numbers</dt>
+<dd>Fill in frame numbers in the field Extra based on the kanji present in the field Cloze.
+Overwrites any content in the field Extra.</dd>
 </dl>

 ## Search by length in browser